SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

 \subsection{Computational Time for Training Different Environments with Various Algorithms}

 Table~\ref{tab:runtime} lists the wall-clock training time \textbf{(hours)} required by each algorithm on every environment.
-All experiments were run on an AWS \texttt{g4dn.xlarge} instance—4 vCPUs, 16 GB RAM, and a single NVIDIA T4 GPU.

-\paragraph{Runtime trends across algorithms} The projection–trust-region trio—\textbf{TRPO-Lag}, \textbf{On-CRPO}, and \textbf{CPO}—shows virtually identical runtimes, reflecting their shared on-policy update pattern with lightweight trust-region sub-problems. \textbf{P3O} matches this group closely, incurring only a modest overhead for its adaptive penalty update.
-By contrast, the off-policy \textbf{DDPG-Lag} is consistently the slowest: replay-buffer sampling, twin-critic evaluation, and deterministic actor updates roughly double the wall-clock time relative to the on-policy methods.
-The results thus indicate that enforcing safety through on-policy projections or dual updates delivers both strong constraint compliance and favourable computational efficiency, whereas off-policy dual learning trades longer runtimes for greater sample reuse.
+All experiments were run on an AWS \texttt{g4dn.xlarge} instance—4 vCPUs, 16 GB RAM, and a single NVIDIA T4 GPU. \paragraph{Runtime trends across algorithms} The projection–trust-region trio—\textbf{TRPO-Lag}, \textbf{On-CRPO}, and \textbf{CPO}—shows virtually identical runtimes, reflecting their shared on-policy update pattern with lightweight trust-region sub-problems. \textbf{P3O} matches this group closely, incurring only a modest overhead for its adaptive penalty update. \textbf{FOCOPS} is also in this regime, with runtimes comparable to the projection methods thanks to its focused update structure that avoids heavy critic–actor coupling.
+By contrast, the off-policy \textbf{DDPG-Lag} is consistently the slowest: replay-buffer sampling, twin-critic evaluation, and deterministic actor updates roughly double the wall-clock time relative to the on-policy methods. \textbf{SAC-Lag} and \textbf{SAC-PID} exhibit similar off-policy behaviour, with entropy-regularised objectives and adaptive dual updates that inflate runtime beyond DDPG-Lag in some environments, though SAC-PID generally yields more stable trajectories at the cost of additional computation.
+Overall, the results indicate that enforcing safety through on-policy projections or dual updates delivers both strong constraint compliance and favourable computational efficiency, whereas off-policy dual learning trades longer runtimes for greater sample reuse.